vsilaev/tascalate-async-await/README-NG.md

     return async( await(rawItemsPrice) + await(shippingCost) + await(taxes) );
 }
 ```
-This way all inner async operations are started (almost) simualtenously and are running in parallel, unlike in the first example.
+This way, all internal async operations initiate nearly at the same time and execute concurrently, in contrast to the first example.

 # Suspendable methods
 Sometimes it is necessary to await for asynchronous result in some helper method that per se should not be asynchronous.
 To support this use case Tascalate Async/Await provides `@suspendable` annotation.
 The original example above hence can be rewritten as following: